IND-CPA Security Objective in Cryptography

 | Real-World Impact | Vulnerable to frequency analysis | Resistant to chosen-plaintext attacks |

-Real-World Applications
+Practical Applications

-- Disk Encryption: Protects stored files from forensic analysis (e.g., BitLocker, FileVault).
+- Disk Encryption: Protects stored files from forensic analysis (e.g., BitLocker, FileVault)

-- Secure Messaging: Apps like Signal use IND-CPA-secure schemes (e.g., AES-GCM) to prevent eavesdropping.
+- Secure Messaging: Apps like Signal use IND-CPA-secure schemes (e.g., AES-GCM)

-How IND-CPA Works: A Practical Example
+How IND-CPA Works: Practical Example

-Scenario
+Attack Scenario

 - The attacker submits

-"BUY"and"SELL"to the encryption oracle. - The oracle returns two ciphertexts:
+"BUY"and"SELL"to the encryption oracle - The oracle returns two ciphertexts:

-C1andC2. - Even if the attacker later intercepts
+C1andC2 - Even if the attacker later intercepts

-C1, they cannot determine if it encrypts"BUY"or"SELL".
+C1, they cannot determine if it encrypts"BUY"or"SELL"

-- Randomness: Each encryption uses a unique nonce (number used once).
+- Randomness: Each encryption uses a unique nonce (number used once)

-- Semantic Security: The attacker gains no advantage in guessing plaintexts.
+- Semantic Security: The attacker gains no advantage in guessing plaintexts

 Common Misconceptions